The Born Loser: Main characters

-Brutus Perry "Thorny" Thornapple is a born loser.
-He simply can't get a break, whether it involves his job, his family, or just plain everyday life.
+Brutus Perry "Thorny" Thornapple is the born loser.
+He simply cannot get a break, whether it involves his job, his family, or just plain everyday life.
 He's rather old-fashioned, and the modern times seem to run him over.
 His birthday is November 29, 1951, though the May 10, 2011 edition proclaimed it to be his 46th birthday.

-Gladys "Hornet" Thornapple is Brutus's wife, she's even more old fashioned than Brutus and doesn't seem to be very bright, especially with popular culture or technology.
-Taller than Brutus, with blond hair, she's rather similar to Edith "Dingbat" Bunker.
+Gladys "Hornet" Thornapple is Brutus's wife; she is even more old fashioned than Brutus and does not seem to be very bright, especially with popular culture or technology.
+Taller than Brutus, with blond hair, she is rather similar to Edith "Dingbat" Bunker.
 She can be a bit critical of Brutus, often scolding him or getting into fights with him that he simply cannot win.
 Nevertheless, their relationship always seems to be intact.

-Wilberforce Thornapple is he son of the Thornapple family.
+Wilberforce Thornapple is the son of the Thornapple family.
 He's a very curious boy who looks up to his father and often turns to him for advice.
-He is friends with his neighbor Hurricane Hattie and enjoys baseball, but he's not very good at it.
+He is friends with his neighbor Hurricane Hattie and enjoys baseball, but he is not very good at it.
 He currently wears his blond hair in a crew cut but in the 1970s, when boys and men tended to wear much longer hair, he wore his hair in sausage curls, and wore sailor-type suits with shorts.
 His appearance looked much more boyish with the new hairstyle as his wardrobe was updated with jeans, sweatshirts, and tennis shoes.